 When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill you is your plan's innetwork cost-sharing amount.
-This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, surgeons and assistant surgeons, hospitalists, or intensivist services.
-These providers can't balance bill you and cannot ask you to give up your protections not to be balance billed.
+In these cases, the most these providers may bill you is your plan's in-network cost-sharing amount.